-If you’re looking for detailed information on Local government in Nigeria, you’re reading the best piece with all the information you need.
+If you’re looking for detailed information on the total number of local governments in Nigeria, you’re reading the best piece with all the information you need.

 Let’s start with a very important question..

-Local government in Nigeria is the closest government to us.
+Local government is the closest government to us.
 It is easier to reach the Local government than it is to the State governments, talk less of the Federal government.
-(Are you still here?
-You don’t get me.
-Okay.).

-The local government areas in Nigeria are subdivisions of the states created to bring the government benefits closer to the people, also to ensure for effective administration of resources.
+The local government areas in Nigeria are subdivisions of the states created to bring the government benefits closer to the people, also to ensure the effective administration of resources.

 These 774 local government areas, extended unevenly across the 36 states, are further divided into wards.